KZ0725/proxmox-pfsense-tailscale-guide/README.md

 ---

 ## Step 8: Validation
-1. Disconnect a personal device from your local network.
+1. Disconnect a personal device (like a smartphone or laptop) from your local network.
 2. Connect to Tailscale on that device.
-3. Access the pfSense WebGUI via `http://192.168.20.1` to confirm your setup is fully operational.
+3. Access the pfSense WebGUI via `http://192.168.20.1` to confirm your setup is fully operational and routing correctly through the VPN.